margokroshka/Kulinar/README.md

 ## Database.

-A MySQL database is connected to the project.
+A Postgres SQL database is connected to the project.
 It contains 5 tables.
 User - stores information about users.
 At the time of its creation, it had 3 users.
 Recipe - stores data about recipes that users are interested in.
 There were 3 recipes at the time of creation.
 Feedback - stores comments on recipes.
 Products - stores basic product data for use in recipes, in the recipe table of basic product consumption.
 Role - stores access data for resource use.

 ## Registration.